 5 Types of Data Relationships

 There are many different data relationships, but we’re going to cover the top 5 most common.
-These will most likely apply to the data you have at hand, and they’ll help you start to get a sense of what else you might like to explore in other data sets.
+These will most likely apply to the data you have at hand, and will help you start to get a sense of what else you might like to explore in other data sets.

 As you dive into these, consider what types of interesting angles your findings might support.
 A few questions to ask yourself as you go: